Arakalgudmaheshsurya/Phishing_Email-AI-ML-/README.md

 ---

-## 🚀 Features
+Features

-- 🔍 Classifies emails as **Phishing** or **Safe**
+Classifies emails as **Phishing** or **Safe**
-- 🧠 Uses **TF-IDF** for feature extraction
+Uses **TF-IDF** for feature extraction
-- 🤖 Logistic Regression model for classification
-- 🧼 Preprocesses raw email content (lowercasing, punctuation removal)
-- 🌐 Streamlit app for interactive user experience
+Logistic Regression model for classification Preprocesses raw email content (lowercasing, punctuation removal) Streamlit app for interactive user experience
-- 💾 Model and vectorizer are saved using `joblib`
+Model and vectorizer are saved using `joblib`

----

-#
-> 📌 Replace the placeholder with your own screenshot from the app.

----

 ## 📂 Project Structure